Abrarlaghari/Commentor_Platform/README.md

 # Commentor_Platform
 This repository contains the text generation API for Commenter Platform.
+This API can be run locally using flask.
+If flask is available then just run run.sh file to start the service locally.

 ## API README
 # Endpoint Description